daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Transparency
 ### Disclosure
-The transactions related to this fund are recorded on the relevant public **blockchains**.
+The transactions related to this fund are recorded on relevant public **blockchains**.
 ### Source of Income
-Hard work that may be done with human body parts but without insurance, contract or legal rights.
+Hard work that may or may not be done with human body parts but without insurance, contract or legal rights.
 It may also consist of monetary gifts.
 _ _ _